Mega-Pan/rusty-hamming-ecc/readme.md

 # rusty-hamming-ecc

 ## About
-This is a educational rust huffman ECC (error-checking-code)
+This is a educational rust hamming code ECC (error-checking-code)

 ## Usage
 ``` Script